Multi Time Frame Trend Line - Premium Indicator

 Image - 2 (Click to ZOOM)

-This premium Multi Time Frame Trend Line indicator is developed by Rize Capital for using with NinjaTrader 8 trading platform.
-This indicator is developed with a focus to give the user to draw trend lines on any specific time frame here and get an over all picture of the market trend being in any of the specified time frames’ chart.
-It does also plots broken trend lines, when user drawn trend lines are broken by price movements.
-Besides, it does plots multiple time frame based EMA lines to provide the user with very important insights on EMA based trends over many different time frames.
-Besides, it provides over all trend strength with individual trend direction for each specified time frames at a glance.
-Sometimes, user may need to draw some extra trend lines for various purposes, therefore this indicator has an option to draw extra trend lines so that user can draw as desired, which will not affect any calculation of the indicator.
-Now lets discuss the details of this popular indicator.
+This premium Multi Time Frame Trend Line indicator is developed by Rize Capital for use with the NinjaTrader 8 trading platform.
+This indicator is developed with a focus on allowing the user to draw trend lines on any specific time frame and to get an overall picture of the market trend across any of the specified time frames’ charts.
+It also plots broken trend lines when user-drawn trend lines are broken by price movements.
+Additionally, it plots multiple time frame based Exponential Moving Average (EMA) lines to provide the user with very important insights on EMA-based trends over many different time frames.
+Furthermore, it provides overall trend strength with individual trend direction for each specified time frame at a glance.
+Sometimes, the user may need to draw some extra trend lines for various purposes; therefore, this indicator has the option to draw extra trend lines so that the user can draw as desired, which will not affect any calculation of the indicator.
+Now, let's discuss the details of this popular indicator.

-When user will add this indicator to the chart, it will look similar to Image – 1.
-If NinjaTrader 8 does not have data feed, then it will not plot the trend strength meter (bottom – right corner, pointed by blue right arrow in Image -2), but rest will be plotted.
-Lets look at different features of this indicator now.
-It will add two buttons at chart window toolbar named ‘Draw Trend Line’ and ‘Draw Extra Trend Line’ in light blue and golden color respectively, which is pointed by white up arrow in Image – 2.
-At the top-right corner, you will see current instrument name and time frame of the chart where this indicator is added, which is pointed by pink right arrow in Image – 2.
-If you change the instrument or time frame or both, it will update automatically as well, to confirm which instrument or time frame you are on now.
-At the same time, you will see an EMA line plotted, which is pointed by yellow down arrow in Image – 2, to show you the current market EMA based short-term trend of that time frame.
-On the right side of the chart, you will see few lines with specific time frame labels, which are pointed by green down arrow in Image – 2, which shows different other time frames’ EMA based short term trends being on any chart time frame, so that you can see different time frames’ EMA based short term trends being on any time frame’s chart.
-At the bottom-right corner, pointed by blue right arrow in Image – 2, you will see ‘Trend Strength Meter’, which will plot arrows of different directions and colors to inform you about that respective time frame’s current market trend strength.
-We will discuss them later below further.
+When a user adds this indicator to the chart, it will look similar to Image 1.
+If NinjaTrader 8 does not have a data feed, then it will not plot the trend strength meter (bottom–right corner, pointed to by the blue right arrow in Image 2), but the rest will be plotted.
+Let's look at the different features of this indicator now.
+It will add two buttons at the chart window toolbar named ‘Draw Trend Line’ and ‘Draw Extra Trend Line’ in light blue and golden colours, respectively, which are pointed out by a white up arrow in Image 2.
+At the top-right corner, you will see the current instrument name and the time frame of the chart where this indicator is added, which is pointed out by a pink right arrow in Image 2.
+If you change the instrument or time frame or both, it will update automatically as well to confirm which instrument or time frame you are currently on.
+At the same time, you will see an EMA line plotted, which is pointed out by a yellow down arrow in Image 2, to show you the current market EMA-based short-term trend for that time frame.
+On the right side of the chart, you will see a few lines with specific time frame labels, which are pointed out by a green down arrow in Image 2, showing different other time frames’ EMA-based short-term trends on any chart’s time frame, so that you can see different time frames’ EMA-based short-term trends on any chart.
+At the bottom-right corner, pointed by a blue right arrow in Image 2, you will see the ‘Trend Strength Meter’, which will plot arrows of different directions and colours to inform you about each respective time frame’s current market trend strength.
+We will discuss these features further later.

 Image - 3 (Click to ZOOM)